 - Agree to use the same accounting period as CMDA (July 1 through June 30) in order to be included under CMDA’s group exemption with the IRS.
 Please see Financial Guidelines for Local Ministry Groups.

 Article 7.
-To Maintain a Strong Connection with the National Ministry of the Christian Medical and Dental Associations, each Local Ministry Group will:
+To Maintain a Strong Connection with the National Ministry of the Christian Medical & Dental Associations®, each Community Chapter will:

 - Adhere to the CMDA Bylaws as approved by the Board of Trustees.